• Overview

 About the African Circular Economy Alliance (ACEA)ACEA is a government-led coalition of African nations with a mission to spur Africa’s transformation to a circular economy that delivers economic growth, jobs, and positive environmental outcomes.
 ACEA was conceived in 2016 during the World Economic Forum for Africa and has since served as a platform that supports the transition to a circular economy at the national, regional, and continental levels by pushing for policy development, scaling circular economy businesses, and leadership and advocacy.
 The Alliance was founded by the Governments of Rwanda, Nigeria, and South Africa and currently has 14 African countries as members.
 The African Development Bank hosts the secretariat of the Alliance and is supported by other strategic partners.

-The Accelerator Session is organised in partnership with:
+The Accelerator Session was organised in partnership with:

-It is organised with the financial support of the European Union and the African Circular Economy Facility.
+It was organised with the financial support of the European Union and the African Circular Economy Facility.

-The session 'From Vision to Implementation: Developing Effective Circular Economy Roadmaps' will focus on sharing practical experiences, tools, and methodologies for developing national strategies and roadmaps across different continents.
+The session 'From Vision to Implementation: Developing Effective Circular Economy Roadmaps' focused on sharing practical experiences, tools, and methodologies for developing national strategies and roadmaps across different continents.

-It also will serve as an opportunity to launch the European Union Switch to Green Facility, CEC-LAC “Guide for Developing Circular Economy Roadmaps in Latin America and the Caribbean” resulting from the 2023 peer-to-peer exchanges and based on experiences from seven Latin American and Caribbean countries: Argentina, Chile, Colombia, Costa Rica, Peru, the Dominican Republic, and Uruguay.
+It served as an opportunity to launch the European Union Switch to Green Facility, CEC-LAC “Guide for Developing Circular Economy Roadmaps in Latin America and the Caribbean” resulting from the 2023 peer-to-peer exchanges and also based on experiences from seven Latin American and Caribbean countries: Argentina, Chile, Colombia, Costa Rica, Peru, the Dominican Republic, and Uruguay.

 Agenda: